 Flu hysteria has now transformed into coronavirus hysteria, and many of you have asked how worried you should really be.
 News around COVID-19 has taken the world by storm and those of us outside of China are not sure whether to panic or stay calm.
-Addressing the Munich Security Conference on Feb 15, 2020, the World Health Organization (WHO) Director-General Dr. Tedros Adhanom Ghebreyesus said:
+Addressing the Munich Security Conference on Feb 15, 2020, the World Health Organization (WHO) the words of Director-General Dr. Tedros Adhanom Ghebreyesus seems very timely: